alokpandey/Inventory-system/SETUP.md

 1. Navigate to **"Authentication" → "Get Token"** in the collection
 2. Click **"Send"**
-3. The `auth_token` variable will be automatically set
+3. The `auth_token` variable will be automatically set (If not set, set it manually)
 4. You can now use any API endpoint in the collection!

 ### API Categories Included